 As you can probably imagine, the implications of this transformative technology are just at the very beginning of being realized.
-What follows is my understanding of how GPT-3 will impact the many aspects of digital marketing.
+What follows is my understanding of how GPT-3 will impact the many aspects of digital marketing and SEO copywriting.
 Get ready!

 General Content Implications of GTP-3

 GPT-3 will replace the bulk of low-level content creation, eliminating thousands of writers and hundreds of thousands of content marketing jobs, potentially leading to a crash in the content creation market.